-

 Women in leadership

-Since signing the UK HM Treasury Women in Finance Charter in 2016, we’ve seen a positive trend of women taking up senior leadership roles, increasing from 25% to 32.5% at the end of December 2023.
-We are now aiming to have women make up at least 40 per cent of our Board.
+Since signing the UK HM Treasury Women in Finance Charter in 2016, we’ve seen a positive trend of women taking up senior leadership roles, increasing from 25 per cent to 33.1 per cent globally at the end of December 2024.

 View our Board Diversity Policy and find out more about our approach to Gender Equality.